Modern Slavery and Human Trafficking Statement

 Measuring effectiveness and planning

-The NetPositive Futures tool was designed to support all businesses to communicate the positive actions they are undertaking to generate social value in the supply chain.
-The tool is now developed to capture five specific metrics to assess and demonstrate progress made by our contracted suppliers, in relation to their Modern Slavery actions.
+The NetPositive Futures tool supports all businesses to communicate the positive actions they are undertaking to generate social value in the supply chain.
+The tool is developed to capture five specific metrics to assess and demonstrate progress made by our contracted suppliers, in relation to their Modern Slavery actions.

 We endeavour to learn from our academic research and seek ways to apply this knowledge for the betterment of our supply choices.